bassjobsen/Bootstrap-3-Typeahead/README.md

 	.typeahead(options): Initializes an input with a typeahead.
-	.lookup: To trigger the lookup function externally .getActive: To get the currently active item, you will get a String or a JSOn object depending on how you initialized typeahead.
+	.lookup: To trigger the lookup function externally .getActive: To get the currently active item, you will get a String or a JSON object depending on how you initialized typeahead.
 Works only for the first match.